kdoore/1335GitBook/arrays.md

 Syntax:

-When creating a 2 dimensional array, it is customary to have the first bracket index represent the rows, with the j index representing columns.  **(WARNING: Shiffman's book does not follow this syntax)** A for-loop is usually used to step through each element in the collection, where intMatrix[i][j]  refers to a single array element in the i'th row and j'th column position.
+When creating a 2 dimensional array, it is customary to have the first bracket index represent the rows, with the j index representing columns.  **(WARNING: Shiffman's book does not follow this convention)** A for-loop is usually used to step through each element in the collection, where intMatrix[i][j]  refers to a single array element in the i'th row and j'th column position.

 ```java